GNOME/gjs/doc/Home.md

 # GJS: Javascript Bindings for GNOME

-The current stable series is built on Mozilla's SpiderMonkey 78 featuring **ECMAScript 2019** and GObjectIntrospection making most of the **GNOME API library** available.
+The current stable series is built on Mozilla's SpiderMonkey 78, featuring **ECMAScript 2019** and GObject Introspection making most of the **GNOME platform API** available.

 To find out when a language feature was implemented in GJS, review [NEWS][gjs-news] in the GitLab repository.
 In many cases older versions of GJS can be supported using [polyfills][mdn-polyfills] and [legacy-style GJS classes](Modules.md#lang).